-Furthermore, recently, some friends and I decided to create a cross-border online project to check policy information circulating through Whatsapp during Colombian election periods.
+Furthermore, Lia Beltran and I decided to create a cross-border 3 years online project to check policy information circulating through Whatsapp during Colombian election periods.
 This project combined means of graphic design and communication with journalism in an effort to communicate key information to a wide population with varying levels of literacy.
 The project was embraced by multiple generations and managed to expand to Brazil, Mexico, and Venezuela.
 This project allowed me to experience a wide spectrum of the ecology of misinformation in Latin America.
-From this project, I developed a passion for data visualization and used this newfound passion to create a workshop in analog methods that are recognizable to the aforementioned vulnerable populations.
-This workshop was adopted by the United Nations and I facilitated a number of sessions to teach local UN officers how to collect, analyze, share, and discuss valuable data with these populations who speak local dialects and live without internet .
-Finally, with the intention of further developing my communication skills, I decided to work with the organization Meedan to gain an insider perspective in how they share software and tools that larger populations use to communicate.
-Through this work, I began to understand a wider spectrum of communicative practices in countries in Africa, Asia, and Europe.
+From this project, I developed a passion for data visualization and used this newfound passion to create a workshop in analog methods that are recognizable to the aforementioned populations in condition of vulnerability.
+This workshop was adopted by the United Nations and I facilitated a number of sessions to facilitate local UN officers how to collect, analyze, share, and discuss valuable data with these populations who speak local dialects and live without the internet .
+In 2018 , with the intention of further developing my communication skills in other topics, I decided to work with the organization Meedan to gain an insider perspective in how they create and share software and AI tools that larger populations use to communicate.
+Through this work, over a year, I began to understand a wider spectrum of communicative practices in countries in Africa, Asia, and Europe.
 I further developed an interest in public health.
-Unfortunately, I was not able to spend sufficient time in Meedan to understand the grand scope of their work and, thus, this year, I entered UNDP Express Rooster this year and as a communications consultant with the intention of moving to a high-need area of the world to focus on public health.
+I was not able to spend sufficient time in Meedan to understand the grand scope of their work and, thus, I entered UNDP Express Rooster in 2020 and as a communications consultant with the intention of moving to a high-need area of the world to focus on public health.

 From 2019 to 2020 I decided to take a big step, and move forward to know more about the Asian context so I enrolled in Shenzhen University in the Chinese language course.